 What is loss of bowel control?

-The inability to control your bowels – also known as Accidental Bowel Leakage (ABL) or Fecal Incontinence (FI) – is a real medical condition, and not merely a symptom of aging.
+The inability to control your bowels which results in the leakage of stool – also known as Accidental Bowel Leakage (ABL) or Fecal Incontinence (FI) – is a real medical condition, and not merely a symptom of aging.
 Nerve or muscle damage in the pelvic region can affect bowel control, as can diarrhea, Irritable Bowel Syndrome or other gastrointestinal conditions.
 It can be embarrassing, even devastating in the wrong circumstances.
 Women who lose control of their bowels often feel like they have lost control of their life.

 What are the symptoms?